-The ratio $\langle |B_{\mathrm{v}}| \rangle / \langle B_I \rangle$, ranging from $3\%$ to $7\%$, indicates that only a small fraction of the total magnetic field is organized on large spatial scales and detectable in Stokes~V (see Figure~\ref{fig:figure9}, right).
-This is consistent with previous studies which reported values close to 5~\% for active partly convective M dwarfs and greater than 10~\% for those located just below the fully convective boundary \citep{2009IAUS..259..339R, 2010MNRAS.407.2269M}.
+The ratio $\langle |B_{\mathrm{v}}| \rangle / \langle B_I \rangle$, ranging from $3\%$ to $7\%$, indicates that only a small fraction of the total magnetic field is organised on large spatial scales and detectable in Stokes~V (see Figure~\ref{fig:figure9}, right).
+This is consistent with previous studies that reported values close to 5~\% for active partly convective M dwarfs and greater than 10~\% for those located just below the fully convective boundary \citep{2009IAUS..259..339R, 2010MNRAS.407.2269M}.
 In our sample, only AP~Col is fully convective.
-Its position on Figure~\ref{fig:figure9} (right) is likely affected by an observational bias due to limited phase coverage, caused by its rotation period being very close to 1~d (see section~\ref{subsec:3.2}), which could lead to an underestimation of $\langle |B_{\mathrm{v}}| \rangle$.
-PM J05408-3323 is close to the detection limit both in Stokes~I and V, resulting in an uncertain value which may explain its particularly low ratio and therefore its location on the figure.
+Its position in Figure~\ref{fig:figure9} (right) is likely affected by an observational bias due to limited phase coverage, caused by its rotation period being very close to 1~d (see Section~\ref{subsec:3.2}), which could lead to an underestimation of $\langle |B_{\mathrm{v}}| \rangle$.
+PM J05408-3323 is close to the detection limit both in Stokes~I and V, resulting in an uncertain value that may explain its particularly low ratio, and therefore its location in the figure.
 For the four remaining partially convective stars, the uniformly low $\langle |B_{\mathrm{v}}| \rangle / \langle B_I \rangle$ ratios are consistent with this trend, extending the observations to rapidly rotating partially convective stars.